laron58/SCRAPERTRON1000/README.md

 ## SCRAPERTRON1000, a Python Amazon Web Scraper/Tracker

 ### Preface:
-This project was originally designed with VSCode in mind for a high school project.
+This project was originally designed with VSCode in mind.
 Changes are coming soon™️!
 ### Usage:
 IMPORTANT!!
 The files `urls.txt` and `priceLog.txt` are OPTIONAL downloads with 7 example Amazon links and a few example logs. `scrapertron.py` can work as a standalone program and will create any needed files.